benmvp/slides/2016/connect/nav-react.md

 <!-- .element: style="-webkit-text-stroke: black 4px" -->

 NOTES:
-- Now the TDD proponents are prolly shaking their fists at me that this is Level 5!
+- Now the TDD proponents are prolly shaking their fists at me that this is all the way at Jupiter!

 /////

-## Testing Frameworks
+## Testing Stacks

 <div style="display:flex;align-items:flex-end;justify-content:space-around;margin-top:5%">
 	<div style="flex:0 0 30%;">